Master of Library & Information Science Admissions

 - What are your aspirations in the field of library and information science?

-- What will you contribute to the Kent State SLIS community and to the field as a whole?
+- What will you contribute to the Kent State iSchool community and to the field as a whole?

-Complete and submit the Statement of Purpose form with your application materials.
+Complete and submit the Student Profile Form with your application materials.
 This will assist the School in assigning an academic advisor to help you achieve your goals in library and information science.
+For best results, download the form and save to your device before you complete it.

 Resume or Curriculum Vitae